garylirocks/quickrefs/azure-storage.markdown

 - Suitable for complex, repeated tasks
 - Provides full access to blob properties
 - Supports async operations

-### Access tiers

-- Hot and Cool can be set as account or blob level;
-- Archive
-  - can only be set at blob level;
-  - data is offline, only metadata available for online query;
-  - to access data, the blob must first be **rehydrated** (changing the blob tier from Archive to Hot or Cool, this can take hours);
-- Premium: only available for BlobStorage accounts (legacy);

-From Hot to Cool to Archive, the cost of storing data decreases but the cost of retrieving data increses.

 ### Properties and Metadata